-Teachers will work 37.5 hours per week and must be available to students by phone, text, video conferencing or email.
+- 1. Teachers will work 37.5 hours per week and must be available to students by phone, text, video conferencing or email.
 Teachers will keep regular daily office hours that allow for students to contact them and may elect to flex their hours as needed to meet the needs of the students.
 Teachers have the option to work 37.5 hours within a seven (7) day work week provided it does not adversely affect the students' schedules.
-Teachers must post on-line

-- information describing: 1) a schedule of their office hours, and 2) that it is an expectation and requirement of the course that the student and teacher maintain regular contact. - 2.
+Teachers must post on-line information describing: 1) a schedule of their office hours, and 2) that it is an expectation and requirement of the course that the student and teacher maintain regular contact. - 2.
 Teachers will not be assigned more than five (5) distinctly different courses.
-Multiple levels of the same course content, such as English and English honors, are not "distinctly different courses." - Teachers will maintain a log, available upon request, describing the date and time of the work performed, the specific tasks performed, and the time spent on each task, including detail such as the courses worked on, and the names of the students and/or completion per semester. - 4.
-Initial enrollment and registration of students will not be the teacher's responsibility.
+Multiple levels of the same course content, such as English and English honors, are not "distinctly different courses."
+Additional courses may be permitted upon mutual agreement by the district and teacher. - 3.
+Teachers will maintain a log, available upon request, describing the date and time of the work performed, the specific tasks performed, and the time spent on each task, including detail such as the courses worked on, and the names of the students and/or completion per semester.

+4. Initial enrollment and registration of students will not be the teacher's responsibility.